 "I take a lot of the Seattle Transit Blog endorsements and a lot of The Stranger's endorsements.
 The Stranger's endorsements are a tad left of where I am and the Seattle Transit Blog ones tend to be a tiny bit too pro-developer for me."

 I wish I had more mental wherewithal to elaborate about this on the spot.
 I think the best example of this is that my City Council Position 8 choice, Jon Grant, supports a 25% affordable requirement for housing built by developers.
 Seattle Transit Blog would say that this would deter growth.
-The thing is, I want a government that will push the issue to find out if 25% affordability, but also be willing to consider alternate strategies to building affordable housing in the near-term if the 25% affordable rule cuts overall develop.
-I don't think candidates are incentivized to discuss their policies this way (they have to establish that they are making the correct decisions).
+The thing is, I want a government that will push the issue to find out if 25% affordability, but also be willing to consider alternate strategies to building affordable housing in the near-term if the 25% affordable rule cuts overall development.
+I don't think candidates are adequately incentivized to discuss their policies this way (they have to establish that they are making the correct decisions).
 In the absence of individual candidates applying the scientific method, I want the overall government to be forced to operate is such a way.
 I want my overall voting choices to reflect I think hindering development would be bad, but my perception is that developers are plenty profitable at the moment, and how would anyone know where the optimal line is.
 I want my choices to create an environment where experimentation and deliberation flourish.

 My entire answer to "As you vote for a new mayor, what's the most important issue on your mind?"

 I can't do these questions.
 It's embarrassing.
 "What did you do today?"
 "What are your hobbies?"
 Buuuuuhhhh.
 Somehow they trigger to me actually forget who I am as a person.
 It's terrible.